This guidance will outline when you need to pay performing rights fees and how to pay them.

 If the venue does not have a licence then the onus falls on you, the organiser, to pay any royalty fees.
 This is where the Making Music PRS payment scheme comes in: we have negotiated an umbrella licence agreement with PRS for Music and agreed a tariff for our member groups - which means your PRS royalty payments could not be simpler:

-The tariff for Making Music members is based on audience size – so the bigger the audience the higher the fee.
+The tariff for Making Music members is dependent on whether the event is free or ticketed.
+Free events are based on audience size – so the bigger the audience the higher the fee.
+Whereas ticketed events are based on a percentage of gross ticket income as outlined on our PRS tariff.
 To make this easy we collect payments retrospectively.
 So when you renew your membership in November of any given year you are paying royalties on concerts performed between 1 November the previous year and 31 October of the current year.

 The prices on the tariff do change each year – you can view the current tariff here.
 We announce when the new prices are available so you can budget for the coming year.
 Our license is based on the LC tariff and performing groups do get the 50% discounted rates.